WHAT TO EXPECT WHEN GETTING A RETAINER, ALIGNER OR NIGHTGUARD

 Not wearing your retainer or aligner as advised may let your teeth move out of position.
 Your dentist may advise you to wear your retainer or aligner all the time other than when eating and cleaning.
 After a while, they may advise you to just wear a retainer in the evenings and at night.
 All the way through, regular cleaning and good oral hygiene is important to avoid the build up of bacteria that can cause bad breath and make your removable dental appliance discoloured or stained.
 You can find out how best to clean and care for your retainer or aligner here.

-Is it the same process to get a nightguard made
+Is it the same process to get a nightguard made?

 Unlike retainers that keep your teeth in line, nightguards provide a barrier to protect your teeth from grinding.
-Your dentist will advise on the process however it’s very similar to the retainer process where a mould will be taken of your teeth.
+Your dentist will advise on the process however it’s very similar to the retainer process where a mold will be taken of your teeth.